-A fundamental component of our employee engagement approach is internal communications, which is managed by our Stakeholder Relations team.
-Our internal communications strategy clearly outlines why and how we engage with our employees, and sets out five elements that define our ideal future state and how we aim to achieve it:
+A fundamental component of our employee engagement approach is a structured program of internal communications.
+Our internal communications strategy clearly outlines why and how we engage with our people, and sets out five elements that define how we aim to continuously enhance our approach:

-Ideal future state

-How we aim to achieve it

-Employees understand and feel connected to the business strategy Use communications to provide an overview of the strategy and an update on how we are tracking against it.
+Ideal future state How we aim to achieve it Our people understand and feel connected to the business strategy Use communications to provide an overview of the strategy and an update on how we are tracking against it.
 Provide links between employee activities and outcomes.
 Demonstrate how cross-business collaboration helps achieve business objectives.
 The Stockland Leadership Team members are seen as capable and inspiring leaders who openly and regularly communicate Build support for the Stockland Leadership Team by demonstrating their passion, commitment and knowledge.
 Build trust through open and honest two-way communication.
-General Managers and Senior Managers are effective two-way communicators Improve leadership and senior manager team communications so that they can communicate change effectively and help employees feel supported and well informed about their business.
-Employees are advocates for our brand and values Increase understanding of the Stockland brand and our values so that employees can advocate for our company.
-Employees feel good about coming to work and have the information and support they need to do their jobs well Provide access to the information employees need, when they need it and via the proper channels.
+General Managers and Senior Managers are effective two-way communicators Improve leadership and senior manager team communications so that they can communicate change effectively and help our people feel supported and well informed about their business.
+Our people are advocates for our brand and values Increase understanding of the Stockland brand and our values so that our people can advocate for our company. $ \\$ Employees feel good about coming to work and have the information and support they need to do their jobs well Provide access to the information our people need, when they need it and via the proper channels.